-Among women, breast cancer is the second most common cancer and the second most common cause of cancer deaths.
+Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Typically, the first symptom is a painless lump, usually noticed by the woman.

 Breast cancer screening recommendations vary and include periodic mammography, breast examination by a doctor, and breast self-examination.

 If a solid lump is detected, doctors use a hollow needle to remove a sample of tissue or make an incision and remove part or all of the lump and then examine the tissue under a microscope (biopsy).